GeekMasher/geekmasher.dev/content/sast/codeql/22-12-10--codeql-partical-paths.md

 ```

 This code is very simple and it is vulnerable to a command injection vulnerability from a local source of data.
-The source is coming from the `input()` function and it is being passed to the `foo()` function which finally being executed by `os.system()`.
+The source is coming from the `input()` function and it is being passed to the `foo()` function which is finally being executed by `os.system()`.

 The query that I am going to use to find this vulnerability is [the following in our GitHub Field repo](https://github.com/advanced-security/codeql-queries/blob/main/python/CWE-078/CommandInjectionLocal.ql).
-This is because CodeQL by default does not consider `input()` to be a source of user-controllable data as this is a local source of data versus remotely exploitable.
+This is because CodeQL by default does not consider `input()` to be a source of user-controllable data as this is a local source of data versus being remotely exploitable.

 If we run the code snippet above with some input we can see that the code is vulnerable to command injection: